rackerlabs/support-how-to/content/rackspace-email/cloud-office-migrations-faq.md

 #### Can I upgrade from Rackspace Email or Microsoft Exchange to Office 365 with Rackspace?

-Yes you can!
-Reference [Rackspace Email and Microsoft Exchange upgrade to Office 365 FAQ](/how-to/rackspace-email-and-microsoft-exchange-upgrade-to-office-365-faq/) for options and instructions.
+Yes, you can upgrade to Office 365 with Rackspace from both Rackspace Email and Microsoft Exchange.

 #### Can I change from Rackspace Email to Exchange or from Exchange to Rackspace Email?